Hyunjin (Loona singer): 2023–2024: Legal disputes, CTDENM, and debut with Loossemble

 On February 3, 2023, Hyunjin and fellow Loona member ViVi filed lawsuits to terminate their contracts with their company BlockBerry Creative.
-On May 9, Hyunjin and ViVi won their injunctions against BlockBerry Creative and terminated their exclusive contracts.
+On May 9, the two won their injunctions against BlockBerry Creative and terminated their exclusive contracts.
 On June 12, Hyunjin and ViVi officially signed with CTDENM, a newly formed company founded by BlockBerry Creative's former planning division director Yoon Doyeon.

-On August 2, Hyunjin was revealed as an official member of Loossemble, alongside Loona members ViVi, Go Won, Yeojin, and Hyeju, with Hyunjin as the leader of the group.
+On August 2, Hyunjin was revealed as an official member of Loossemble, alongside Loona members ViVi, Go Won, Yeojin, and Hyeju, with Hyunjin as the leader.
 The group debuted on September 15, with their self-titled extended play.

 On November 29, 2024, CTDENM announced that the Loossemble members' exclusive contracts with the label had ended.

 2025–present: Solo activities, self-management, TDYA, and Latency

 On June 14, 2025, Hyunjin announced her first fan meeting to be held at K-Pop Stage in Hongdae, Seoul on June 20, with tickets selling out quickly after opening.
 That same month, Hyunjin founded her own independent artist label named Triangle ENM.
 She stated the name came from the vertices of a triangle representing the self, reality, and one's dreams, and that she plans to recruit other artists in the future.
 Hyunjin also announced that she was joining a band project as the drummer alongside former Cignature member Jeewon with an album planned.

 On July 16, 2025, Hyunjin was revealed as a participant in YouTube channel Studio USOG's web variety show Another Day of Debut Training.
 On August 14, through the show, Hyunjin debuted as a member of TDYA with the single "Keep the Light" composed by singer-songwriter Ejae and written by fellow TDYA member Mirani.
 On August 15, the group performed the song for the first time at Gwanghwamun Square in Jongno-gu, Seoul in a set of performances celebrating the 80th National Liberation Day of Korea.

-On October 15, the web series Motchuh Do Rock! began, following Hyunjin as a drummer forming the band Latency alongside Youtuber Fingerstylish, also known as Heeyeon, and Cignature members Jeewon, Semi, and Haeun.
+On October 15, the web series Motchuh Do Rock! began, following Hyunjin as a drummer forming the band Latency alongside YouTuber Fingerstylish, also known as Heeyeon, and Cignature members Jeewon, Semi, and Haeun.
 On November 18, Oddinary Records announced Latency would debut in January 2026.
+Latency debuted on January 8, 2026 with "It Was Love".

+On May 22, Hyunjin announced she was withdrawing from Latency to focus on her health.